miguelbper/flash-select/README.md

 ---

 ## Description
-flash-select is an extremely fast implementation of [shap-select](https://github.com/transferwise/shap-select), a very nice feature selection method.
-So, flash-select gives the same output as shap-select (more on this below) while being significantly faster: for a dataset with 25600 examples and 256 features, **flash-select is ~300x faster**.
+flash-select is an extremely fast implementation of [shap-select](https://github.com/transferwise/shap-select), a very nice feature selection method. flash-select gives the same output as shap-select (more on this below) while being significantly faster: for a dataset with 25,600 examples and 256 features, **flash-select is ~300x faster**.

 Given that flash-select has lower algorithmic complexity than shap-select, for larger datasets the speedup will be even greater.

 These speedups enable feature selection for datasets with thousands of features.
-The package is tiny, thoroughly tested, and has few dependencies (numpy, polars, scipy, shap).
+The package is tiny, thoroughly tested, and has few dependencies.

 ## Installation
 ```bash
 pip install flash-select
 ```

-## Run the benchmark
+## Running the Benchmark
 ```bash
 # Clone the project
 git clone git@github.com:miguelbper/flash-select.git